 Beginning in January 2017 (Chrome 56), we’ll mark HTTP pages that collect passwords or credit cards as non-secure, as part of a long-term plan to mark all HTTP sites as non-secure.

 Late in January there was a minor widespread panic in entrepreneurial circles on social media about this deadline.
 This crying wolf was driven by a lack of understanding and created unnecessary drama.
-Unless you collect passwords or credit cards on your site, your site will not be marked non-secure (YET).
+Unless you collect passwords or credit cards on your site, your site will not be marked non-secure (YET) — But it will starting October 2017!.
 It won’t display the green padlock icon either (but then it never did).

 You do not need to panic